giova112358/impact-sound/README.md

 ## TO DO

-- create the exact same presets of std.impact patch
+- create the exact same presets of std.impact patch Use the setStateInformation and getStateInformation function to save the state of the plugin (Create a combo box to graphically retrive the state, if it is easy)

 - correct the processing part something strange happens(the sound is clipped).